Panicos O. Demetriades

 Panicos Onisiphorou Demetriades (Πανίκος Ονησιφόρου Δημητριάδης; born 19 January 1959 in Limassol, Cyprus) is a Cypriot economist and currently the Emeritus Professor of Financial Economics at the University of Leicester.
 From 3 May 2012 to 10 April 2014, Demetriades was a European Central Bank Governing Council member and the Governor of the Central Bank of Cyprus.
 According to RePEC he is in the top 2% of economic authors in Europe.
-He is the author of "A Diary of the Euro Crisis in Cyprus: Lessons for Bank Recovery and Resolution", a book describing his experience has governor of the central bank of Cyprus during the banking crisis that hit the country in 2011–2013.
+He is the author of "A Diary of the Euro Crisis in Cyprus: Lessons for Bank Recovery and Resolution", a book describing his experience as governor of the central bank of Cyprus during the banking crisis that hit the country in 2011–2013.

 Biography

 From 1978 to 1981, he studied economics at the :University of Essex where he graduated with first-class honours.
 He continued his studies at Essex where in 1982 he completed his MA in economics, graduating with distinction.
 Between 1982 and 1987 he studied for a PhD at :Cambridge University under the supervision of Frank Hahn and Hashem Pesaran.
 The title of his thesis was "Essays on the Costs of Inflation".
 During his studies at Cambridge Demetriades won the Stevenson Prize in Economics, awarded in recognition of his work on the relationship between the level and variability of inflation.
 In 2011, Demetriades was elected Fellow of the Academy of Social Sciences of the United Kingdom (FAcSS).